patrickt999/Subtitlex2/README.md

 The video will play with both subtitle tracks shown.

-Use the "Toggle Captions (C)" button to SHOW or HIDE subtitles.
+Use the "Hide/Show Captions (C)" button to HIDE or SHOW subtitles.

 Use the "Fullscreen (F)" button to play the video in fullscreen and press F or ESC to exit.